 Patricio's expertise and accomplishments have led his peers and clients to recognise him as one of the world's leading specialists in public international law and commercial arbitration.
 He is listed as a "Leading Lawyer" in public international law by Legal 500 UK.
 Included in that category are a small number of practitioners who are identified as the elite of the profession, based on praise by their clients for their continued excellence.
 Patricio is also recognized in the 2019 Guide to the World's Leading Experts in Commercial Arbitration, which is the international legal market's leading guide to the top practitioners in the field of commercial arbitration.

-As a recipient of a number of recognitions from legal directories and industry commentators over the years, Patricio is described as "an exceptional lawyer," known for his "excellent command of investment arbitration issues and proceedings."
-He has been praised for his "sharp legal mind," "case management" and "coherent and effective strategies," and recognised as being" very good in hearings and able to focus on the big picture," as well as being a "skilled and experienced lawyer who knows exactly what to expect and anticipates the required course of action."
+As a recipient of a number of recognitions from legal directories and industry commentators over the years, Patricio is described as "an exceptional lawyer" and an "exceptional advocate" known for his "excellent command of investment arbitration issues and proceedings."
+He has been praised for his "sharp legal mind", "mastery of the jurisprudence and the precision of his thinking and advocacy", "case management", "coherent and effective strategies" and recognised as being "very good in hearings and able to focus on the big picture," as well as being a "skilled and experienced lawyer who knows exactly what to expect and anticipates the required course of action."

 Patricio's Public International Law practice is broad.
 He has represented sovereign States in matters of state responsibility, treaty law, use of force, and international humanitarian law, as well as in judicial proceedings before European courts concerning jurisdictional immunities and diplomatic protection issues.
 He has participated in proceedings before the European Court of Human Rights and counselled individuals before the Inter-American Commission on Human Rights.
 He also represents sovereign States and corporations in trade disputes under the WTO Agreements, and appears before WTO panels and the Appellate Body.
 He has also been a consultant to the United Nations on trade issues.